Database Operations Guide

 Unified Return Format

-The template provides methods for unified return formats:
+The boilerplate provides methods for unified return formats:

-- For Server Actions, call methods encapsulated in
+- For Server Actions, you can call methods encapsulated in

 lib/action-response.ts